no human bones or teeth turned up, there were a number of objects found that

 Your continued support is vital.
 Artifact analysis and research is already

 well begun and we need to do much more.
-To see a selection of sponsorship
+To donate to the Earhart Project click here.

 To join the expedition’s growing family of corporate sponsors please